Former A-G, G. Crosby GILMORE, Counsel for Tom Nevin 1911

 Wm John NEVIN, accidental death 1927

 William John (Bill) Nevin was 49 years old when he died in a horse-and-cart accident on the 28th October 1927.
-The accident was reported in the press, 31st October 1927.
-This is an extract from the inquest as recorded in the press from the Coroner's report.
+The accident and coroner's inquest were reported in the press, 31st October 1927.
 The death of Bill Nevin, victim of drink, was served up as a moral about alcohol for Mercury readers.

 William John Nevin (1878-1927)